 What is a split hive and parent hive?

 Split hives or nucleus hives are the smaller hives and the parent hives are the larger hives.
-Split hives are younger hives which is why they are smaller while the parent hives are older, which is why they are older.
+Split hives are younger hives which is why they are smaller while the parent hives are older, which is why they are larger.

 What are nurse bees?